 We will review this policy annually or when there are changes to legislation or statutory codes of practice.

-13. Performance of the Policy
+15. Performance of the Policy

-The implementation of this Policy will be measured and monitored in a number of ways, including a quarterly report against key performance indicators, which is reviewed by the Head of Housing.
+The implementation of this Policy will be measured and monitored in a number of ways, including a quarterly report against key performance indicators, which is reviewed by the Senior Management Team.